Why Alcohol Makes You Wake Up Sweating at Night

 You don’t wake up sweating because something is wrong with you.

-You wake up sweating because your body is trying to regulate what alcohol disrupted.
+You wake up sweating because your body is doing its magnificent balancing job.

 And over time, your brain starts to connect: